Final acceptance in the program shall be contingent upon satisfactory completion of a criminal background check and a urine drug screen.

-Instructions for completing required screening will be included with your acceptance letter.
+Instructions for completing required screenings will be included with your acceptance letter.
 Your acceptance is conditional and will depend on the results of your background check and drug screening (if required).
 If an accepted applicant or student tests positive for an illegal or unprescribed drug, that individual will be denied admission or terminated from any health sciences program.

 Successful reports of criminal background checks and urine drug screens do not ensure eligibility for specific clinical site placement, program completion, and/or eligibility to sit for professional licensure/board examinations.

-Successful completion of a Health Sciences program of study at Anne Arundel Community College does not guarantee licensure, the opportunity to sit for a licensure examination, certification or employment in the relevant health care occupation.
+Successful completion of a health sciences program of study at Anne Arundel Community College does not guarantee licensure, the opportunity to sit for a licensure examination, certification or employment in the relevant health care occupation.

 Students may be denied admission automatically or, if enrolled, dismissed from the program if they have not been truthful or have provided inaccurate information on the application or on any other form or submission.
-Students who have questions or concerns are encouraged to contact the Health Sciences Admissions office at firstname.lastname@example.org.
+Students who have questions or concerns are encouraged to contact the School of Health Sciences Admissions office at firstname.lastname@example.org.

 NOTE: AACC will accept criminal background checks and drug screens performed by a college-approved vendor only.
 Criminal background checks are completed online and must be paid for by the student.
 Information and instructions will be given to applicants once accepted.

 *As of September 2010, only certain programs will require drug screening.
 AACC shall inform students which programs presently require them.